Smooth varieties up to A^1-homotopy and algebraic h-cobordisms: Classifying spaces, cohomology and strong -invariance

 \begin{ex} For fields having positive characteristic, the sheaf $\gm$ is not strictly $\aone$-invariant in the \'etale topology.
 Thus, $\gm$ is an \'etale sheaf whose underlying Nisnevich sheaf is strictly $\aone$-invariant, but which is not strictly $\aone$-invariant in the \'etale topology in general.
 In other words, the converse to Corollary \ref{cor:etaleimpliesNisnevichstrictly} is false.
 However, let us note that $\gm$ {\em is} strongly $\aone$-invariant in the \'etale topology because of Hilbert's theorem 90, i.e., $H^1_{Nis}(X,\gm) = H^1_{\et}(X,\gm)$ for any $X \in \Sm_k$.

 With more work, one can construct counter-examples to the converse of Corollary \ref{cor:etaleimpliesNisnevich} even for fields having characteristic $0$.
-If $C$ is a smooth curve of genus $g > 0$, then one can consider the free strongly invariant sheaf of abelian groups generated by $C$, often denoted $\Z_{\aone}(C)$ ({\em cf.} \cite[p.104]{MField}), in a manner similar to Definition \ref{defn:freestronglyaoneinvariant}.
-This sheaf of groups is actually an \'etale sheaf of groups, that is not strongly $\aone$-invariant in the \'etale topology. \end{ex}
+If $C$ is a smooth curve of genus $g > 0$, then one can consider the free strongly invariant sheaf of abelian groups generated by $C$, often denoted $\Z_{\aone}(C)$ ({\em cf.} \cite[p.193]{MField}), in a manner similar to Definition \ref{defn:freestronglyaoneinvariant}.
+This sheaf of groups is actually an \'etale sheaf of groups that is not strongly $\aone$-invariant in the \'etale topology. \end{ex}

 \begin{rem} Strong $\aone$-invariance (or its failure) for $GL_n$ has been studied in great detail.
-On the one hand, \cite{MBundle} proves that if $X$ is a smooth {\em affine} scheme, that $[X,BGL_n]_{\aone}$ is in canonical bijection with the set of isomorphism classes of rank $n$ vector bundles on $X$ whenever $n \neq 2$.
+On the one hand, in \cite[\S 7]{MField} it is proven that if $X$ is a smooth {\em affine} scheme, then $[X,BGL_n]_{\aone}$ is in canonical bijection with the set of isomorphism classes of rank $n$ vector bundles on $X$ whenever $n \neq 2$.
 On the other hand if $X$ is {\em not} affine, the examples of \cite{ADBundle} show there is essentially no ``lower bound" on how badly this identification can fail. \end{rem}